-3.4 Variants for Adapters
+D. Variants for Adapters

 The adapter presented above has the advantage of being applicable both for inputs and outputs.
 However, this is not the only option.
 Some variants produce Lustre programs with different number of variables, some non-determinism, and yield different results in the proofs.
+We give here the overall idea for each variant.
+The implementation details can be found in [14].

-Generator one commonly used approach to implement an adapter for the input of a component is to write a generator (as done in [2,4,7]), which instead of telling whether an arbitrary event stream is correct, generates a stream which is correct by construction (using non-determinism to be able to generate all possible streams).
+Generator: one commonly used approach to implement an adapter for the input of a component is to write a generator (as done in [2], [4], [7]), which instead of telling whether an arbitrary event stream is correct, generates a stream which is correct by construction (using non-determinism to be able to generate all possible streams).
 When using a generator (if one input and one output), the global property to prove is no longer "ok = ok_in => ok_out", but simply "ok = ok_out".